Veaberji/GameHub/README.md

 # Game Hub

-This project is a Game Hub app.
+This project is a UI copy of the `https://rawg.io/` project.
 React 18 and vite 4 was used.

 ## Run Project